dy/wavefont/readme.md

 });
 ```

-`font` now is an _opentype.Font_ instance, you can attach it to window fonts with [add-font](https://npmjs.org/package/add-font), output to stdout, download etc, see [opentype.js](https://github.com/nodebox/opentype.js) for reference.
+`font` now is an _opentype.Font_ instance, you can attach it to window fonts with [add-font](https://npmjs.org/package/add-font), output to stdout, download, save to file etc., see [opentype.js](https://github.com/nodebox/opentype.js) for reference.

 ## Credits